-Key Things to Consider When Divorcing Over 50
+Key Issues to Consider When Divorcing Over 50

-Here are five key things to consider if you’re over 50 and contemplating or in the midst of a divorce.
+Consider these five issues if you’re over 50 and are contemplating or are in the midst of a divorce.

 The Legal Aspect